Hometown welcome in order for Project DYNAMO leader and American rescued in Ukraine

 "I feel great!
 I feel great.
 I've been on the road for 156 days," Bryan Stern said.

-His wife, Olivia, and several family and friends waited for him at Tampa International Airport Wednesday.
+His wife, Olivia, and several family and friends waited for him Wednesday at Tampa International Airport.

 Stern has been in war-torn Ukraine since February.
 Before that, Project DYNAMO was in Afghanistan trying to rescue any Americans left behind by the U.S.